 We suggest you plan on having a day or more to explore this area of Maui.

-To show you how much we believe in spending time Upcountry, we will whet your appetite throughout our next few blogs by sharing some stories and history from this unique area.
+To show you how much we believe in spending time Upcountry, we will whet your appetite in a few blogs about this area.
+We will share some stories and history from this unique area.
 We will introduce you to people and places here that “should not be missed”.

 WINE – An excellent place to start our Introduction

 Let’s begin our tour with some Made on Maui WINE!

 Did you know that Maui has its own winery?
 Reds, Whites, Rosés, and Sparkling Wines (Methode Traditional, of course), PLUS: Wines made from local pineapple and other fruity dessert wines.

 Tedeschi Vineyards – Maui’s First and Only Winery

 Tedeschi Vineyards officially opened in 1974 on leased ranch land in ‘Ulupalakua.
 There were exciting twists and turns going back over 100 years.
 This land eventually came into the hands of the people who wanted to start a winery on Maui.

 It all started with King Kamehameha III